What is Creed or Religious Discrimination?

 Title VII and the Wisconsin Fair Employment Act (WFEA) protects individuals who not only belong to traditional, organized religions, such as Buddhism, Christianity, Hinduism, Islam, and Judaism, but also those who have sincerely held religious, ethical, or moral beliefs.
 WFEA defines “religion” as a system of religious beliefs, including moral or ethical beliefs about right and wrong, that are sincerely held with the strength of traditional religious views.
 Title VII also prohibits workplace or job segregation based on religion, including religious garb and grooming practices, such as assigning an employee to a non-customer contact position because of actual or feared customer preference.

-Religious discrimination also involves treating someone differently because that person is married to, or associated with, an individual of a particular religion or because of his or her connection with a religious organization or group.
+Religious discrimination may involve treating someone differently because that person is married to, or associated with, an individual of a particular religion or because of his or her connection with a religious organization or group.

 An employer also cannot force an employee to participate, or to not participate, in a religious activity as a condition of employment.